Paid Public Flows

 - Choose

-One-time purchase,Subscription,Usage per run, orSubscription usage. - Enter amount and currency.
+One-time purchase,Subscription,Prepaid run pack, orSubscription usage. - Enter amount and currency.

 - For subscriptions, choose the billing interval and optional trial settings.

-- For usage pricing, enter the run-pack quantity.
+- For prepaid usage packs, enter the run quantity.
 For subscription usage, enter included runs per billing period.

 - Enable public listing.